npandrei/aspnetcore-reactjs/README.md

 dotnet run

-to start the project.
+in /src/npandrei.demos.aspNetCore to start the project.
 You can use http://localhost:5000 to access the demo